 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Kurta, Hagel, and Wilkie Memos.
-These included, but were not limited to your desire to upgrade your discharge to obtain veterans' benefits and contentions that you had undiagnosed mental health (MH) issues for which you are currently receiving treatment.
-For purposes of clemency and equity consideration, the Board considered the evidence you provided in support of your application.
+These included but were not limited to your desire to upgrade your discharge and contentions that you experienced physical and emotional pain when returned from the form the purposes of clemency and equity consideration, the Board noted you provided advocacy letters and excerpts from your military record.

-Based on your assertion that you were suffering from a mental health condition during military service, which might have mitigated the circumstances of your discharge, the Board requested and reviewed the AO.
+Based on your assertion that you were suffering from a mental health condition during military service, which might have mitigated the circumstances of your discharge, the Board requested and reviewed an advisory opinion (AO) provided by a mental health professional.
 The AO stated in pertinent part:

 There is no evidence that he was diagnosed with a mental health condition in military service, or that he exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
-Post-service, he has received treatment for a mental health condition that is temporally remote to his military service and appears unrelated.
-Unfortunately, his personal statement is not sufficiently detailed to establish clinical symptoms in service or provide a nexus with his misconduct.
-Additional records (e.g., in-service or post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his misconduct) may aid in rendering an alternate opinion.
+Throughout his disciplinary processing, there were no concerns raised of a mental health condition that would have warranted a referral for evaluation.
+He has provided insufficient medical evidence in support of his claims.
+Unfortunately, available records are not sufficiently detailed to establish clinical symptoms in service or provide a nexus with his misconduct, particularly given preservice behavior that appears to have continued in service.
+Additional records (e.g., post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his misconduct) may aid in rendering an alternate opinion.

-The AO concluded, "it is my clinical opinion there is insufficient evidence of a mental health condition that may be attributed to military service.
-There is insufficient evidence to attribute his misconduct to a mental health condition."
+The AO concluded, "it is my clinical opinion there is insufficient evidence of a diagnosis of PTSD or another mental health condition that may be attributed to military service.
+There is insufficient evidence to attribute his misconduct to PTSD or another mental health condition."

 After thorough review, the Board concluded your potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined that your misconduct, as evidenced by your NJPs, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact it included a drug offense.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it involved a drug offense.
 The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-Additionally, the Board concurred with the AO that there is insufficient evidence to attribute the circumstances of your separation to a mental health condition.
-As explained in the AO, even though you received post-discharge mental health treatment, it is temporally remote to your military service and appears unrelated.
-Finally, absent a material error or injustice, the Board declined to summarily upgrade a discharge solely for the purpose of facilitating veterans'
+Further, the Board concluded your misconduct showed a complete disregard for military authority and regulations.
+Furthermore, the Board concurred with the AO that there is insufficient evidence of a mental health condition that may be attributed to a mental health condition.
+Therefore, the Board determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should not be held accountable for your actions.

-benefits, or enhancing educational or employment opportunities.
-As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
-While the Board carefully considered the evidence you submitted in mitigation, even in light of the Kurta, Hagel, and Wilkie Memos and reviewing the record liberally and holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+As a result, the Board determined that there was no impropriety or inequity in your discharge and concluded that your misconduct and disregard for good order and discipline clearly merited your discharge.
+While the Board carefully considered the evidence you submitted in mitigation and commends you for your post-discharge accomplishments, even in light of the Kurta, Hagel, and Wilkie Memos and reviewing the record liberally and holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Ultimately, the Board concluded the mitigation evidence you provided was insufficient to outweigh the seriousness of your misconduct.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.